colpal/actions-gke-ci-test/README.md

 # GKE CI Test

 Runs a code test on a GKE cluster and monitors the job until completion.
+This action was built and tested only for testing jobs that run a single pod.

 ## Inputs